Trip Planners and Pocket Maps and Service Guides

 - All fees are in U.S. Dollars.

 - Visitors to the South Rim can purchase entrance permits at alternate locations.
-These locations are listed on the park’s Basic Information page.
+These locations are listed on the park’s Fees & Passes page.

 - Each year Grand Canyon and the National Park Service have “Free Entrance Days.”
 These are shown on the park’s Free Entrance Days in the National Parks page.

 - Other fees such as reservation, camping, lodging, tours, concession and fees collected by third parties are not included unless stated otherwise.